apify/apify-docs/docs/tutorials/scraping_dynamic_content.md

 ### [](#web-scraper-puppeteer-scraper-puppeteer) Web Scraper / Puppeteer Scraper / Puppeteer

 In 95% of cases, the JavaScript-rendered page that you get with Puppeteer is enough.
-If you actually need to wait for the dynamic content, Puppeteer has [several helper functions](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args), of which the most important are: `page.waitForSelector`, `page.waitForResponse`, `page.waitForNavigation`, `page.waitForFunction` and `generic page.waitFor`.
+If you actually need to wait for the dynamic content, Puppeteer has [several helper functions](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforselectororfunctionortimeout-options-args), of which the most important are: `page.waitForTimeout`, `page.waitForSelector`, `page.waitForResponse`, `page.waitForNavigation` and `page.waitForFunction`.

 ### [](#waitfor-function) waitFor function

-This function can be found as `page.waitFor` in [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.3.1&show=api-pagewaitforselectorselector-options) and `context.waitFor` in [Web Scraper](https://apify.com/apify/web-scraper#page-function).
-It is a generic function that has three possible arguments.
+This function can be found as `context.waitFor` in [Web Scraper](https://apify.com/apify/web-scraper#page-function) where it is a generic function that has three possible arguments.

-* **Number in milliseconds** - `await page.waitFor(10000)` (will wait for 10 seconds).
+* **Number in milliseconds** - `await context.waitFor(10000)`.
+The same as `page.waitForTimeout` (will wait for 10 seconds).

-* **Selector string** - `await page.waitFor('my-selector')`.
+* **Selector string** - `await context.waitFor('my-selector')`.
 The same as `page.waitForSelector` (will wait until that selector appears on the page but timeouts after 30 seconds with an error).

-* **Predicate function** - `await page.waitFor(functionThatReturnsTrueOrFalse)`.
+* **Predicate function** - `await context.waitFor(functionThatReturnsTrueOrFalse)`.
 The same as `page.waitForFunction` (you can pass an arbitrary function that is executed periodically and the code waits until it returns `true`).

+With newer versions of [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.3.1&show=api-pagewaitforselectorselector-options) you have to use dedicated functions like `page.waitForTimeout`, `page.waitForSelector` or `page.waitForFunction`.

 ### [](#testing-it) Testing it